This game has a prototype article

 Unused Item: Mobile Phone

-A portable phone found in the debug room of the North American prototype is no longer there in the final version, but can still be accessed with PAR codes: 7E3637B2 7E363808
+A portable phone found in the debug room of the North American prototype is no longer there in the final version, but can still be accessed with Pro Action Replay (PAR) codes:

 One interesting thing to notice in the Japanese version is that the opening text crawl is much different, much longer, and like the rest of the text, still in English but with Japanese "subtitles".